-The NJ Family Leave Act does not provide job protection benefits for an employee’s own disability.
+The New Jersey Family Leave Act regulations do not provide job protection benefits for an employee’s own disability.
 Twenty five percent of pregnancies experience one or more complications that may be considered a serious medical condition, and result in a disabling condition.
 New Jersey FLA does not provide job protection benefits during a female employee’s bed rest disability.

 The prospective father may be able to utilize the job protected leave to care for his spouse who is considered seriously ill.